moorepants/dissertation/delftbicycle.rst

-We did not analyze any of the data from the rate sensors on the bicycle, but some fruitful conclusions could be drawn such as confirming the dependence of yaw rate on the steer and roll rates which come from the non-holonomic constraints.
+We did not analyze any of the data from the rate sensors on the bicycle, but some fruitful conclusions could be drawn such as confirming the dependence of yaw rate on the steer and roll rates which come from the nonholonomic constraints.
 Heading and wheel contact points can be estimated well for these tasks, as the rider always tends to "zero" heading and the drift from the sensor signal integration is quite linear, see Chapter :ref:`davisbicycle` for